Harvestry Documentation Getting Started

 ffmpeg installs automatically.
 On first launch Harvestry downloads ffmpeg in the background.
 You don't need to install it manually via Homebrew.

-Your First Import
+Your First Import & Processing Run

 1